DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 *write something about standards and use of ontologies*

 #### Where has the data been archived?
-*write something about preservation strategy if NOT using a trustworthy repository*
+*write something about preservation strategy if you are NOT using a trustworthy repository*

 #### Under what license will the dataset be made available?
 *write something about license selection*